Ra.One: Costumes

 The bodysuits worn by Khan and Rampal were designed by Robert Kurtzman and Tim Flattery, and made by a team of specialists based in Los Angeles.
-Sinha spent around three months conceptualising the costumes, watching various superhero films to design a costume not created already.
+Sinha spent around three months conceptualising the costumes, watching various superhero films to design a costume, which is not created already.
 He then wrote a 23-page document with his sketches and details of what he wanted and gave it to the designers to work upon.
 To create the suit, Khan was required to enter a small chamber where a warm latex-like liquid was released up to his neck and allowed to solidify, forming the mould which was then peeled off his body.
 The suit was joined by a concealed zipper and subsequently modified.
 Computer-generated embellishments such as light beams and electricity were added to the suits after Khan expressed dissatisfaction with the initial rushes of the film.
 A total of 21 costumes were made for the film, with each suit reportedly costing ₹10 million.

 Khan's suit was made of reinforced latex, coloured steel-blue and fitted with micro-computer circuitry.
 Rampal's suit was made of three-inch thick solid rubber, and was red in colour.
 Both actors were required to wear additional suits inside their body suits to prevent skin contact.
 Wearing the suits created a number of difficulties for the actors.
 It took 20 minutes to put on the suits and 40 minutes to remove them.
 In addition, the non-porous nature of the suits created intense heat inside, causing excessive perspiration despite the presence of special air conditioning ducts.
 Khan later felt that the suits' conception had been a mistake since filming occurred during the day; digital adjustments to the suits brought "all the efforts to naught".

 Manish Malhotra designed the look and the costume of Kareena Kapoor for the song "Chammak Challo", which received widespread media coverage.
 Kapoor wore a red sari draped in the style of a dhoti.
 Since the release of the song, the costume was termed a "fashion rage", becoming popular in India and some overseas countries.
 Fashion experts applauded the costume and Kapoor's ability to carry it off "stunningly", though certain experts dismissed the naming of the sari colour.